F. Clever Bald

-Frederick Clever Bald (August 12, 1897 – December 12, 1970) was a teacher and authority on early Michigan history and served as director of the Bentley Historical Library at the University of Michigan.
+Frederick Clever Bald (August 12, 1897 – December 12, 1970) was an American historian who was an authority on the early history of Michigan and served as director of the Bentley Historical Library at the University of Michigan.
 Following service in France with an ambulance unit during World War I, Bald completed his college education and embarked on a teaching career in Detroit, Michigan before returning to graduate school to study the history of the Northwest Territory.
 The subject of his dissertation was Detroit during its first decade under American occupation, subsequently published as Detroit's First American Decade 1796 to 1805.
 Bald also authored the book Michigan in Four Centuries as well as numerous articles.
 During World War II, Bald was appointed University War Historian at the University of Michigan, beginning his affiliation with the Michigan Historical Collections, forerunner of the Bentley Historical Library.
 He served as director of the Michigan Historical Collections from 1960 to 1966.

 Early life

-Frederick Clever Bald was born in Baltimore, Maryland, on August 12, 1897, to Frederick William and Elizabeth (Krise) Bald.
+Bald was born in Baltimore, on August 12, 1897, to Frederick William and Elizabeth (Krise) Bald.
 His father was a minister.
 As a minister's family, the Bald family relocated to serve several different churches.
 In addition to churches in Maryland, Reverend Bald also administered congregations in Pennsylvania and Michigan.

 Bald began his high school education in Mercersburg, Pennsylvania, in 1910 before transferring in 1911 to the Mercersburg Academy, a private boarding school.
 He graduated from Mercersburg Academy in 1914.
 His college education began at Franklin & Marshall College located in Lancaster, Pennsylvania in 1914.
 Service during World War I interrupted his education.
 In 1917, Bald left Franklin and Marshall to enlist in an ambulance company that was being raised in Lancaster in the summer of 1917.